holunda-io/bpm-ai-connectors-camunda-8/docs/base-connectors.md

 Select Extraction Mode `Multiple Entities` to extract a list of multiple entity objects, each conforming to the configured schema.
 You can provide an optional description for the entities to extract.

+> [!NOTE]
+> For non-LLM models, extracting multiple entities is experimental and requires the entity description.

 The result will be a list of objects or an empty list.